Big Pattern Cards

 The 22 cards in plain language

 Use these meanings as starting points.
-The final reading still depends on the question, the spread position, and the surrounding cards.
+The final reading still depends on the question and the cards that appear around it.

 • The Fool: a new road, open hands, the risk before experience